How to Use a Combi Boiler Efficiently

 Don't keep the central heating on all the time

 First and foremost, don't keep the central heating on all the time.
 Instead, set the heating to only come on as and when you need it.

 The domestic hot water, on the other hand, can be kept on all the time, as combi boilers provide this to taps and showers on demand.

 Turn the central heating off when you're out

-Heating an empty home is a waste of energy and will lead to your energy bills rising unnecessarily.
-If your schedule changes regularly and you’re not sure when you’ll be home, then you might want to invest in a smart thermostat that has geolocation and learning features.
+Heating an empty home is a waste of energy and will lead to your heating bills rising.
+If your schedule changes regularly and you're not sure when you'll be home, then you might want to invest in a smart thermostat that has geolocation and learning features.